Zachary Hobin, double bass

-Zachary has taken on performances and many settings and genres with great success.
+Zachary has taken on performances in many settings and genres with great success.
 As an orchestral bassist, he has recently appeared with the Riverside Symphony and New York Symphonic Ensemble as principal bass and the North Carolina Symphony and Charleston Symphony as section bass.
 As a chamber musician, Zachary performs with the Annapolis Chamber Music Festival, a group he founded and runs.
 Zachary has loved playing new music since his undergraduate days and has performed with groups such as New York's Argento Ensemble and in solo and group recitals around the world.

 Zachary has toured with various groups in Japan, China, Singapore, and on both coasts.
 He has worked with musicians such as John Zorn, Kaija Saariaho, Colin Carr, Branford Marsalis, Jeffery Milarsky, George Manahan, Claire Chase, and the JACK Quartet, Works by composers Huang Ruo, Mark Gustavson, Tomek Regulski, Daniel Silliman, Will Mason, and Aaron Helgeson are among those that Zachary has premiered.
 Zachary is a veteran of the Chautauqua, Hot Springs and Bowdoin International music festivals.
 Teachers include Kurt Muroki, Thomas Sperl, Rachel Calin, Peter Dominguez, Kate Nettleman, as well as Kevin Mauldin, Curtis Burris, Paul Ellison, Peter Lloyd, Alex Hanna and Peter Slowik.